wordtreefoundation/4-gram-study/README.md

 ## Replication

 The following directions should replicate the results of the study, with as much fidelity as possible to the original study.
-However, given that some data may have changed in the meantime (e.g. archive.org updates its library with new books, and may improve quality of OCR over time), it's possible to get slightly divergent results.
+However, given that some data may have changed in the meantime (e.g. archive.org updates its library with new scans of old books, and may improve quality of OCR over time), it's possible to get slightly divergent results.

 ### Prerequisites